 Although its exposure latitude – like most slide film – is only half a stop (0.5 EV), it’s capable of covering a rather wide range of light and shade in a single exposure.

-Here are some examples shot in 645 format at box speed (ISO100), and then processed in E6 chemicals:
+Here are some examples shot at box speed (EI 100) and processed in E6 chemicals:

 Whilst the images themselves may not be all that great (blame the photographer), it’s plain to see the breadth of dynamic range this film stock possesses.
 Several of the images above had elements with metered differences of around two stops from their darkest to lightest points but you’ll notice that blacks are rendered as true black and not the gray, or blue-gray hue we normally see from Fuji’s color slide and negative film.